|CELEBRATING OUR 22nd YEAR||

 At this boutique winery in the ancient heart of Chianti, "Laura" is the name given to the best vintages.
-Parker guests receive a complimentary sampling of these elixirs during a cantina visit on Monday afternoons.
+Parker guests receive a complimentary sampling of these elixirs during a cantina visit scheduled upon arrival.
 The estate produces organic Chianti Classico wine and olive oil.
 During the week, it's possible to order a casual light lunch that includes the estate wines.
-Guests may also purchase wine and oil and have it shipped back home - a wise investment since this small production, high quality winery exports to only a few locations.
+The winery can arrange for wine and olive oil purchases to be shipped back home - a wise investment since this small production, high quality winery exports to only a few locations.

-At one end of Querceto, set apart from the vacation units, is a tree shaded children's play zone and a salt water pool open during the season from 9 am to 8 pm.
-On the opposite side of the estate is a small pen with some goats, a donkey and an occasional peacock.
+At one end of Querceto, set apart from the vacation units, is a tree shaded children's play zone, barbecue pits and a salt water pool open during the season from 9 am to 8 pm.
+On the opposite side of the estate, about 100 yards away, is a small pen with some goats, a donkey and an occasional peacock.
 Everyone, guests included, seems to enjoy eyeing one another through the fence.

 A recreation cottage set in the middle of the grounds is open to all guests and offers: a community washing machine and dryer and an inventory of estate wines available for sale.
 Morning cooking classes take place in this cottage.
 They must be reserved when booking.
-Participants can request taking a trip into Panzano or Castellina to shop for fresh ingredients to make a scrumptious four course meal.
+Participants can request taking a trip into Castellina to shop for fresh ingredients to make a scrumptious four course meal.

-An unpaved, wooded half mile leads to the SS222, one of the main wine routes through Chianti leading to a number of exceptional producers.
-From there, it's a 10 minute drive to either Castellina's shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.
+An unpaved yet level wooded half mile leads to the SS222, one of the main wine routes through Chianti leading to a number of exceptional producers.
+From there, it's a 10 minute drive to either Castellina's quaint shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.

 A tourist tax collected by the town is paid separately on the first seven nights.
 Children under age 14 are exempt.